-Futures Planning is a new way of looking at long-range planning, focusing on exploring divergent “what if” scenarios to identify strategies that are effective in a wide variety of circumstances.
-It replaces traditional scenario planning where funding and growth are distributed based on fixed assumptions; instead, the Futures process outlines a variety of potential political, technological, economic and environmental challenges that would impact the lives of Bay Area residents.
-Working with stakeholders and residents this fall, MTC/ABAG will identify a suite of transportation, land use, economic development, and resilience strategies to “win the future”, regardless of what happens in the decades ahead.
+As part of the Horizon initiative, MTC and the Association of Bay Area Governments conducted Futures planning, a new way of looking at long-range planning, focusing on exploring divergent “what if...” scenarios to identify strategies that would be effective in a wide variety of circumstances.
+It replaced traditional scenario planning where funding and growth are distributed based on fixed assumptions; instead, the Futures process outlined a variety of potential political, technological, economic and environmental challenges that would impact the lives of Bay Area residents.
+MTC and ABAG worked with stakeholders and residents to identify a suite of transportation, land use, economic development and resilience strategies to “win the future," regardless of what happens in the decades ahead.

-The three proposed futures for Horizon are listed below:
+The three futures for Horizon are listed below:

 Clean and Green: